Otago Exercises Monitoring for Older Adults by a Single IMU and Hierarchical Machine Learning Models: DISCUSSION

 \subsection{Stage 2}

 The size of the training set was small compared with the number of OEP classes.
 To reduce the number of classes for each model, a hierarchical classification method was applied.
 Considering the transition activities between each two OEP sub-classes, the f1-scores of some sub-classes were decreased such as \textit{sideways walking}, \textit{walking stairs}, \textit{walking turn}, and \textit{sit-to-stand}.
 These activities could also happen in ADLs.
 Therefore, some transition activities were classified as the ones in OEP sub-classes, although such influence was improved by post-processing in stage 2.
+Since the results of stage 2 were based on the output of stage 1, they showed higher variance according to Fig.~\ref{fig:box}.

 The f1-scores of \textit{knee bends} and \textit{ankle plantarflexors} were increased in dataset 2.
-The first reason was that dataset 1 was also applied for training to test dataset 2, as shown in Fig.~\ref{fig:LOSO}.
+The first reason was that dataset 1 was also applied for training to test dataset 2.
 With more training data, the models were less over-fitting.
 The second reason was that the subjects in dataset 2 were younger than in dataset 1, as shown in Table~\ref{tab:subinfo}.
 Therefore, the subjects in dataset 2 performed the exercises with less intra-class variance.

 On the other hand, compared to dataset 1, exercises such as \textit{abdominal muscles} and \textit{sit to stand} had decreased f1-scores in dataset 2.
 Such a decrease was due to the fact that the subjects followed the booklet rather than the direct instructions from the therapists.
 Therefore, they were unable to adhere to the instructions effectively.